jhpyle/docassemble/_docs/objects.md

 {% highlight python %}
 the_file.commit()
 {% endhighlight %}

-<a name="DAFile.make_pngs"></a>The `.make_pngs()` method can be used
-on PDF files.
-It creates PNG versions of the pages of the document.
-In most circumstances, you will not need to use this function, because when a user uploads a file, a process is started whereby each page of the PDF file is converted to PNG.
-However, if that process is not started for whatever reason, for example if you are constructing files manually, you can start the process by running `.make_pngs()`.
-This will launch background processes and wait until they are completed.

 <a name="DAFile.fix_up"></a>The `.fix_up()` method edits files in
 place in order to correct any errors that are correctable.
 Currently,